Born Seoul, South Korea, 1968

 J.D.
 Harvard, magna cum laude 1993

 Jerry Kang is Professor of Law, Professor of Asian American Studies (by courtesy), and Associate Provost at UCLA.
-He is also the inaugural Korea Times — Hankook Ilbo Endowed Chair in Korean American Studies and Law.
+He is also inaugural Korea Times — Hankook Ilbo Endowed Chair in Korean American Studies and Law.
 He is also the inaugural Vice Chancellor (designate) for Equity, Diversity and Inclusion (2015-20) after completing a five-year mission to “build equity for all.”

 On communications, Professor Kang has published on the topics of privacy, net neutrality, pervasive computing, mass media policy, and cyber-race (the construction of race in cyberspace).
 He is also the author of Communications Law & Policy: Cases and Materials (4th edition Foundation 2012), a leading casebook in the field.

 During law school, Professor Kang was a Supervising Editor of the Harvard Law Review and Special Assistant to Harvard University’s Advisory Committee on Free Speech.
 After graduation, he clerked for Judge William A. Norris of the Ninth Circuit Court of Appeals, then worked at the National Telecommunications and Information Administration on cyberspace policy.